vtex-apps/render-guide/node/docs/automaticCacheUpdate/after.md

 export default `
-It's a kid of magic !
+It's a kind of magic !

 The whole magic is made by using the cacheId option available in type Book and supported by InMemoryCache.